shudarshon/challenge-zookeeper/3.1-setup-ensemble-multi-server/README.md

 # Test

-To check zooKeeper status, use `cd /opt/zookeeper-3.4.10 && sudo -u zookeeper ./bin/zkServer.sh status` command in each servers.
+To check zookeeper status, use `cd /opt/zookeeper-3.4.10 && sudo -u zookeeper ./bin/zkServer.sh status` command in each servers.
+It should work on both ubuntu & centos.

 # Issue